letmeentertainyou/IceBrakes/README.txt

 I personally would love to see a "const" keyword added to python but I don't really know how much work it would be to add something like that to the language so IceBrakes is my stopgap compromise.

-*** Who is the dev? ***

-IceBrakes is developed by me, Lars.
-I'm a linux nerd and Python enthusiast.
-I'm also a musician and in general I like patterns and abstract concepts.

-Permissions are granted to anyone who wishes to use or edit this code in accordance with the GPLv3 Copyleft license provided.
-So you too can be the developer if you'd like.

-*** What's in a name? ***

-I chose the name IceBrakes because pymmutable was a mouthful.
-I did try to come up with other clever names that include py and I felt like it was an uphill battle.
-I like that ice implies some level of immutability like a frozen dataclass, and brakes implies that my project pulls the brakes on your code.
-Anyways, it's a silly name but it doesn't seem to be taken by any other projects so it's the name for now.

-*** CONTRIBUTING ***

-Development is paused so contributions may go ignored.
-Checkout the random chord chart generator I'm working on now.

 Copyright © 2023 Lars S.